Toxocious/toxocious.github.io/public/blog/moving-from-jekyll-to-react/moving-from-jekyll-to-react.md

 That's fine!
 Not a big deal since I understand that it was my fault.

-After getting Jekyll set-up on my machine, all I had to do was to clone the blog template off of Github ([Chirpy Theme](https://github.com/cotes2020/jekyll-theme-chirpy)), revise a single file with some contact information and the like, add blog blog in the `_blog` directory, and then I could push to Github.
+After getting Jekyll set-up on my machine, all I had to do was to clone the blog template off of Github ([Chirpy Theme](https://github.com/cotes2020/jekyll-theme-chirpy)), revise a single file with some contact information and the like, add blog post in the `_blog` directory, and then I could push to Github.

-It was simple to set-up, and even easier to add blog blog to.
+It was simple to set-up, and even easier to add blog post to.

 **But wait..**